4-H Summer Program Leader

 4-H Summer Program Leader Position

-- Regularly monitor the conditions of the living unit to ensure health, safety, and harmony for campers and staff
+- Check-in weekly with each staff member in your living unit.
+Regularly monitor the conditions of the living unit to ensure health, safety, and harmony for campers and staff

 - Meet with camp administration regularly (weekly) to discuss areas of camp needing support (SST meetings)

 - Assist in the facilitation of “half-staff” meetings and activities.
 Assist with regular night-time camp-wide “rounds” and after-midnight curfew checks.
 Provide night coverage as scheduled.